-Annie Chen is a Managing Associate in the employment litigation department in Orrick’s Los Angeles office.
+Annie Chen is an associate in the employment litigation department in Orrick’s Los Angeles office.
 She represents corporate clients in complex employment litigation, including wage-and-hour class actions and PAGA representative actions, as well as single plaintiff discrimination, retaliation, and wrongful termination claims.

 Annie has experience in all facets of litigation, including factual investigations, preparing witnesses for depositions, taking depositions, and pretrial briefing and motion practice.
 She also advises clients regarding compliance with employment laws, including revising employee handbook provisions and employee commission agreements, leave of absence issues, requests for accommodations and employee terminations.